-In 2015, GLWA received a grant from the Michigan Department of Environmental Quality to develop a source water protection program for the Lake Huron water treatment plant intake.
-The program includes seven elements that include the following: roles and duties of government units and water supply agencies, delineation of a source water protection area, identification of potential of source water protection area, management approaches for protection, contingency plans, siting of new sources and public participation and education.
-If you would like to know more information about the Source Water Assessment report please, contact your water department (810) 724-2135, Ed Priehs.
+In 2016, the Michigan Department of Environmental, Great Lakes and Energy approved GLWA's Surface Water Intake Protection plans for the Lake Huron water intake.
+The plan has seven elements: roles and duties of government units and water supply agencies, delineation of a source water protection areas, identification of potential sources of contamination, management approaches for protection, contingency plans, siting of new water sources, public participation and public education activities.
+GLWA is in the process of updating the plan which should be completed by September 2021.
+If you would like to know more information about the Source Water Assessment report please, contact GLWA at (313 926-8102).

 The City of Imlay City and the Great Lakes Water Authority are committed to safeguarding our water supply and delivering the highest quality drinking water to protect public health.
 The State and EPA require us to test our water on a regular basis to ensure its safety.
-The City of Imlay City met all the monitoring and reporting requirements for 2018.
+The City of Imlay City met all the monitoring and reporting requirements for 2020.
 Every customer will not be mailed a copy of this report.
 If you would like to know more information about your drinking water or a copy of this report please, visit our website www.imlaycity.org or contact your water department (810) 724-2135, Ed Priehs, epriehs@imlaycity.org

-Lake Huron Water Treatment Plant 2018 Regulated Detected Contaminants Tables
+2020 Lake Huron Regulated Detected Contaminants Table